patrikhermansson/hann/README.md

 This allows fast approximate nearest neighbor searches by limiting queries to relevant clusters and efficiently comparing compressed vectors, which reduces search time and storage requirements.

-The index can be configured using these parameters:
+The index has the following parameters:

 - **coarseK**: Controls the number of coarse clusters for initial quantization.
-Higher values improve search performance but increase indexing time (typical range: 50–4096; recommended default: 256).
+Higher values improve search performance but increase indexing time (typical range: 50–4096).
 - **numSubquantizers**: Determines the number of subspaces for product quantization.
-More subquantizers improve compression and accuracy at the cost of increased indexing time (typical range: 4–16; recommended default: 8).
+More subquantizers improve compression and accuracy at the cost of increased indexing time (typical range: 4–16).
 - **pqK**: Sets the number of codewords per subquantizer.
 Higher values increase accuracy and storage usage (typical
-  default: 256).
+  value: 256).
-- **kMeansIters**: Number of iterations used to train the product quantization codebooks (recommended default: 25).
+- **kMeansIters**: Number of iterations used to train the product quantization codebooks (recommended value: 25).

 #### RPT Index